frankstepanski/node-express-course/week3/readme.md

 ![about route html](images/browser-devtools-headers.png)

+There are other tools you can use to view the headers (and much, much more), such as [Postman](https://www.postman.com/).
+Next Week! :zany_face:

 >The 404 Status on the **favicon.ico** is normal.
 The browser is trying to load the favicon.ico file from the root of the server.

 **404 Error Handler** :broken_heart: